opennic/zone-backup/README.md

 Hourly backups of every OpenNIC top-level domain zone.
 This script is run on a server operated by [@JonahAragon](https://github.com/JonahAragon) that downloads each zone from its respective primary nameserver, see `run.sh` for details.

+OpenNIC Tier 1 operators, please whitelist `159.203.64.84` in any applicable ACLs or rate limiting mechanisms.

 ## `output`

 These files contain the output of `dig +onesoa +nocomments +nocmd +nostats AXFR $1 @$2` (the full zone, without Dig's comments).